xockcin/gridswitch/README.md

 When the grid appears, wait two seconds, and then make all the sets of three or more disappear.
 For now, only the horizontal sets - I can deal with the vertical ones later.
 And for now, just make them disappear - don't worry yet about the buttons above moving down to take their place.

 NOTE TO SELF: At the time of this writing, it removes SOME of the sets but not all of them.
 I don't know what's going on!
+Addendum: Ok, I know what the problem is: it's not counting the sets that are all the way to the right.
+Somehow those aren't getting added to the big envelope.
+I knew this was going to be a problem, and now I have to figure it out.